 Capitalizing on Clarity: Should Southern Be Capitalized?

-This seemingly minor detail can cause quite a conundrum, making ‘southern’ one of the most frequently questioned words in my writing journey!
+These seemingly minor details can cause quite a conundrum, making ‘southern’, ‘southeastern’, and their variations some of the most frequently questioned words in my writing journey!

 A black sign with the words 'South' and 'Southern' in black on a yellow and purple background, with a magnifying glass beneath the words.
 The text on the sign reads Capitalization Decoded.
 South and Southern in Focus